1:7 Oracles, Identity, and the "Real World"

 Two major use cases for distributed ledgers revolve around creating systems that:

 Thus sports books are incredibly ripe for distributed ledger disruption.
 People love to gamble, but governments tend to frown on social ills.
-As an unfortunate by product, bookies are driven into the shadows which protect their high margins, and create an environment conducive to breaking knee caps when debts are not paid back.
+As by product of regulation, bookies are driven into the shadows which protect their high margins, and creates an environment conducive to breaking knee caps when debts are not paid back.
+(Alas.. drug wars are great for criminals and politicians)

 Over the last few chapters, we have hopefully established that any two people can transact value by using a distributed ledger to settle the transfer of credits and debits.

-The catch is, who is in charge of determining the winners and losers?
+The catch is, who (or what process) is in charge of determining the winners and losers?

 The logic to create an automated sports book which derives winners and losers is relatively simple: